zowe/docs-site/docs/user-guide/zosmf-lite.md

 At this point, you have completed the setup of z/OSMF Lite.

-## successful
+## Successful
 At this point, you have completed the setup of z/OSMF Lite.

-Optionally, you can add more users to z/OSMF, as described in [Appendix C. Adding more users to z/OSMF](appendix.html#appendixc).
+Optionally, you can add more users to z/OSMF, as described in [Appendix C. Adding more users to z/OSMF](appendix.md#appendix-c-adding-more-users-to-zosmf).

 ## Troubleshooting problems